Having Fun with Elvis on Stage: Reception

 Having Fun with Elvis on Stage has been described as the worst album of Elvis Presley's career.
 Many critics felt that the album's material was spliced in a manner lacking continuity and nearly devoid of comprehensibility or humor.
 Mark Deming of AllMusic states that "some have called Having Fun with Elvis on Stage thoroughly unlistenable, but actually it's worse than that; hearing it is like witnessing an auto wreck that somehow plowed into a carnival freak show, leaving onlookers at once too horrified and too baffled to turn away."
 Nick Greene, a writer for Mental Floss, felt that the material presented on the record is "so incoherent, you don't really get an idea of his stage presence, despite the fact that all the audio comes from his shows."
 Rock critics Jimmy Guterman and Owen O'Donnell, writing in their 1991 book The Worst Rock and Roll Records of All Time, named it the worst rock album ever.

-The album peaked at number 130 on the main Billboard album chart and peaked at number 9 on the Billboard Hot Country LPs chart.
-The album was eventually deleted.
-RCA has never reissued the original album on compact disc, although unofficial pirated CD editions have been available, as well as a series of three 10" records released in the United Kingdom.
+The album reached number 130 on the Billboard 200 and peaked at number 9 on the Billboard Hot Country LPs chart.

+RCA has never reissued the original album on compact disc, although unofficial pirated CD and vinyl editions have been available.
+The album was excluded from the 2016 boxed set of Presley's complete RCA albums issued during his lifetime.